jebeck/dataviz-power-tools/dataviz-power-tools.md

 1. record a Timeline

 Note:
-The three profiling tools I use most are putting timers in your JavaScript, the framerate meter in Chrome's developer tools, and the Timeline tool in Chrome's developer tools.
+The three profiling tools I use the most are putting timers in your JavaScript, the framerate meter in Chrome's developer tools, and the Timeline recording tool in Chrome's developer tools.
+The framerate meter is, as far as I know, unique to Chrome, but other browsers have profiling tools similar to the Timeline.

-Some of these tools work well with each other, and know which tool to use when and for what is important.
-So let's dive in!
+Knowing which tool or tools to use when and for what is important, so we'll also talk about that.

 ### timers